Description and Brand Names

 For chronic hepatitis B infection:

-Adults and teenagers above 16 years of age—0.5 to 1 milligram (mg) or 10 to 20 milliliters (mL) once per day.
+Adults and children 16 years of age and older—0.5 to 1 milligram (mg) or 10 to 20 milliliters (mL) once per day.

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.